 How do I re-enable a VPN after turning it off?

 Open your VPN app, select a server if needed, and press Connect.
 If you’re using a device’s built-in VPN profile, re-open the VPN settings, re-select a server if applicable, and toggle it on.
+Vpn for edge free: how to protect edge devices and remote work with a reliable VPN for edge computing, routers, and IoT 2026

 Can I use a VPN for only specific apps?

 Yes.
 Many VPN apps support split tunneling, which lets you designate apps that always go through the VPN while others use the direct connection.
-Secure access service edge (sase)

 Will turning off VPN affect my online banking security?